 After he retired, Dad took up oil painting and was masterful at creating rain-drenched city scenes.

 Mamma ran our large household with the assistance of a housekeeper and two live-in’s, did all shopping (to the farms for produce, the butcher in the next village for specific cuts of meat, to Beirut for fabrics and gifts for visitors, jewelry designers to for presents and milestone birthdays, and the purchase of live stock).

 She successfully led a team of volunteers to initiate the building of the first hospital in our town, visited sick women in the village, and worked on her 500-page cookbook for 6 years.
 Not to mention throwing lavish dinner parties that had her in the kitchen for 3 or 4 days.
 She was also the go-to person when young men in our village needed work!

 We were 7 children: 5 girls and 2 boys.

-Since my siblings were much older than I was (2 sisters married Lebanese Americans and lived in the U.S. by the time I was 5 and my oldest brother K went to college in Oklahoma where my oldest sister lived), most of my life was spent with my 2 sisters A and G, and brother Z who was 9 years older than I.
+Since my siblings were much older than I was (2 sisters married Lebanese Americans and lived in the U.S. by the time I was 5 and my oldest brother K. went to college in Oklahoma where my oldest sister lived), most of my life was spent with my 2 sisters A and G, and brother Z who is 9 years older than I.

 When I was a girl, we lived in a large 4 bedroom flat across from the Seawall in Beirut, while my parents designed and built our home in the mountains.